-Full list of Guarantors as of the Issue Date is provided in Clause 11.10.2 "List of Material Subsidiaries of the Group".
+Full list of Guarantors as of the Issue Date is provided in Clause 11.10.2 "List of Material Subsidiaries".

 The Collateral Agent is authorized to enforce the Guarantee on behalf of the Noteholders pursuant to these Terms of the Notes Issue and the Collateral Agent Agreement and its amendments.